bigskysoftware/hypermedia-systems-book/ch12-building-a-contacts-app-with-hyperview.typ

 #import "lib/definitions.typ": *

-== Building A Contacts App With Hyperview
+== Building A Contacts App With Hyperview <ch12>

 Earlier chapters in this book explained the benefits of building apps using the hypermedia architecture.
 These benefits were demonstrated by building a robust Contacts web application.
-Then, Chapter 11 argued that hypermedia concepts can and should be applied to platforms other than the web.
+Then, @ch11 argued that hypermedia concepts can and should be applied to platforms other than the web.
 We introduced Hyperview as an example of a hypermedia format and client specifically designed for building mobile apps.
 But you may still be wondering: what is it like to create